 During surgery, a surgeon guides the robotic-arm while preparing the hip socket and positioning the implant based on your personalized pre-operative plan.
 The Mako system also allows him to make adjustments to your plan during surgery as needed.
 When he prepares the bone for the implant, the Mako system guides him within the pre-defined area and helps prevent him from moving outside the planned boundaries.
 This helps provide more accurate placement and alignment of your implant.1,2

 3 – After surgery

-After surgery, Dr. Zarin, your nurses and physical therapists will set goals with you to get you back on the move.
+After surgery, your surgeon, nurses and physical therapists will set goals with you to get you back on the move.
 They will closely monitor your condition and progress.
-Dr. Zarin may review an x-ray of your new hip replacement with you.
+Your x-ray of your new hip replacement may be reviewed with you.

 …It's your move!

 Contact us today at 617-636-8888 to see if Mako Robotic-Arm Assisted Surgery for hip replacement is right for you.